 He reported in his annual report to the Park Commissioners for 1961 (Ref.
 19) that “These birds are just as important to the Garden as are the flowers since at least as much interest is shown in them as in the flowers.”
 He further noted in his annual report that “In light of this, I have enrolled in a course in Minnesota Birds at the University of Minnesota to increase my competence in this field.”
 In addition, the Minneapolis Woman's Club had awarded him a 2-week fellowship to the Audubon Camp in 1960, running August 8 to the 22nd.

 In the "off season" when the Garden was closed Ken's duties in the Garden would be small, such as filling bird feeders and removing dead or diseased trees such as those suffering from Dutch Elm disease which was rampant during his tenure, and then he would move to the Park Board Greenhouses preparing seeding plants for the coming season, or perhaps there would be some "one-off" job such as counting and cataloging all the trees in Minneapolis which was a task in the winter of 1975.
 (Ref.
 9a)

 Ken was the first to use the restorative process of burning the prairie areas in the early spring before plant growth began, in order to remove thatch and unwanted woody species.
 He was the first to use a wood chip mulch on the trails to prevent erosion and improve walking conditions.

-Ken Avery was a long-time member of The Friends of Wild Flower Garden, contributing to The Fringed Gentian™, serving on the Board of Directors and serving as President 1966 - 1968.
+Ken Avery was a long-time member of The Friends of Wild Flower Garden, joining in 1961, contributing to The Fringed Gentian™, serving on the Board of Directors and serving as President 1966 - 1968.